 While some black hat SEO tactics intentionally misuse duplicate content, most of the time, publishing duplicate content is not an intentional act.
 Publishers don’t know they’re making a mistake.

 There are also legitimate reasons for publishing repeat content (republishing on guest blogging sites, syndicating content, using different versions of the same copy, etc.).
-You can use duplicate content in these ways as long as you follow best practices that let search engines know it’s intentional.
+You can use duplicate content in these ways as long as you follow best practices that let search engines know it’s intentional, for example, with a canonical tag.

 How to Check for Duplicate Content on a Website